 If you are a Lehigh student who is interested in becoming more sustainable, a student who already takes conscious actions to be sustainable, or a student who wants to show that they a leader within the community, you should apply to the Sustainable Living Program!
 You will be recognized for your leadership and initiative and have the opportunity to learn simple steps to become even more sustainable.

-- Fill out the Checklist of Actions and submit it.
+- Fill out either the On-Campus Checklist of Actions or Off-Campus Checklist of Actions and submit it.
 You must commit to at least the first 10 actions in order to receive any level of certification.

-- An Eco-Rep who lives in your building will schedule a time to go over your completed Checklist of Actions with you.
+- An Eco-Rep will schedule a time to go over your completed Checklist of Actions with you.
+Until further notice, all certifications will occur virtually.
 The Eco-Rep will award you the appropriate medallion and prize based on the level of certification you achieve.

 - You can recertify for a higher level of certification within the same academic year, if desired.
 You must apply for certification each new academic year since your living situation will change.